abby-ra/Image_Poem_Chatbot/backend/README.md

-Run these commends one by one after entering the backend folder to install dependencies
+Run these commands one by one after entering the backend folder to install dependencies

 python -m venv venv
 .\venv\Scripts\activate